 Some of us may have a dog that needs you near them to calm down and unwind.
 Make yourself available to them when they need you!
 Cuddling up together under a blanket may sound silly, but that physical comfort from you could really help reduce your pooches stress and anxiety!

 If your furry companion’s anxiety is induced by noise, a safe place that is separate and away from the noise is key.
 A lot of our dogs may struggle when it comes to sudden loud crashes and bags – like fireworks!
-The best thing to do is try and keep the sound out.
+When calming an anxious dog, the best thing to do is try and keep the sound out.

 Now, this may seem contradictory, but sometimes fighting the sound of the fireworks with a louder, more constant noise could help.
 Why not pop a bit of soothing music on or turn the television up loud?
 If your dog can’t hear the sporadic crashes and bangs from the outside world, it may help reduce their anxiety.

 There are many natural ways to reduce and calm anxiety in dogs, from dietary changes to a soothing massage.
-One of the easiest ways to help your pup relax is through natural supplementation.
+One of the easiest ways of calming an anxious dog is through natural supplementation.

 Similar to how Valerian Root works to calm us humans, specific natural doggy calming aids can help here too!
-Look for supplements that have been expertly formulated to help dogs feel calm, comfortable and relaxed using all-natural ingredients.
+Look for supplements that have been expertly formulated to help dogs feel calm, comfortable and relaxed using all-natural ingredients from a reputable brand.